jdalbey/libbyfetch/README.md

 3. Find the URL in the browser address bar.
 The desired abbreviation appears after "`https://`" and before "`.overdrive.com`"
 4. For example, the URL for the San Francisco Public Library is https://sfpl.overdrive.com so the abbreviation is "`sfpl`".

-### Limitations
-* Currently only works with Chrome.
-* Error checking is rudimentary at best.
-I built this for my personal use so it isn't production quality code.
-* This program relies on a browser automation tool so it's inherently fragile.
-If the libbyapp.com website changes even the smallest bit this program could break.
-* Tested only on Linux.
-May work with other systems that have Python installed.
-* Tested only with audiobooks with English-language titles.
-No attempt has been made at internationalization.
-* The displayed list of audiobooks truncates the titles in order to fit a 3-column format.
-* The downloaded MP3 files are placed in the current directory.
-There is no option to specify a download folder.

 ### Configuration File
 You must edit the configuration file named "`library_card_config.txt`" to provide your own library card information.
 The file is plain text and should contain two or three values separated by commas with no spaces.